AlgoCompSynth/eikosany/README.md

-# eikosany - algorithmic composition with Erv Wilson’s Combination Product Sets
+# eikosany - Algorithmic Composition With Erv Wilson’s Combination Product Sets

 ## What is this?